Under your WordPress admin dashboard, click on “Prevent Direct Access Gold” menu in the left sidebar to configure its

 (3) Prevent Hotlinking

 Prevent other people from stealing and using your images or files without permission.
-What it means is that other people cannot just take and embed your file URLs on their own websites anymore.
-The images won’t be displayed while other documents won’t be accessible.
+It means other people cannot copy and embed your file URLs in their own websites anymore.
+The images won’t be displayed.
+Other documents won’t be accessible either.

 (4) Disable Directory Listing

 Turn on this option if you do not want others to browse and view all of WordPress folders and subdirectories.

 (5) Block Access to Sensitive Files

 Give you a choice in hiding all your sensitive information, such as readme.html, license.txt, and wp-config-sample.php.